CrunchyData/crunchy-containers/hugo/content/overview/overview.md

 ## Performance and Monitoring

-The following images can be used to understand how Crunchy PostgreSQL conatiners are performing over time using tools such as Grafana, Prometheus and pgBadger.
+The following images can be used to understand how Crunchy PostgreSQL containers are performing over time using tools such as Grafana, Prometheus and pgBadger.

 ### Crunchy Collect